iamtanuj18/Nextjs_VideoChat_App/README.md

-// You can download the code from here and run npm i for both the server and client , this will install all the dependencies.
+// You can download the code from here and run npm install for both the server and client , this will install all the dependencies.
 You can then further customize the code or use the same code.

 // You can check out what express.js is , as we have used express in our backend to serve the frontend of our app.